HachemJ/HachemJ/README.md

 ---

 ### 🎮 Fun Fact about me
-- Outside of software projects, I'm grinding in competitive gaming, chasing my dream of reaching the pro league.
+- Outside of software projects, I'm grinding in competitive gaming, chasing my dream of reaching the Pro League.

 ---